Battery Disposal & Take-Back of Waste Electrical Equipment

 2.)
 Our customer service team will contact you to arrange the return.
 If your old device meets the requirements, we will provide a prepaid return label.
 Once returned, we will ensure the proper disposal of your device.

-Please ensure the device is disassembled and securely packed for collection.
+Please ensure that the device is dismantled and ready for collection, securely packaged.

-Do you have questions about the process and return policy?
-Our customer service team is happy to assist you!
+If you have any questions regarding the process or conditions, our customer service team will be happy to assist you.

-Smaller devices with an edge length up to 25 cm can be returned at any time, regardless of a new purchase.
-Register your return through our partner WEEE Return, which ensures environmentally friendly recycling.
+Smaller electrical and electronic devices (no dimension exceeding 25 cm) can be returned at any time, regardless of a new purchase.
+To do so, simply register your return via our partner WEEE Return, who will ensure environmentally friendly recycling.

-Please note: According to legal requirements, returns of smaller devices without a new purchase are limited to a maximum of three devices per process.
+Please note that, in accordance with legal requirements, the return of small devices without a new purchase is limited to a maximum of three devices per return process.